-Psychotherapy provides a supportive environment that allows you to talk openly with someone who is objective, neutral and nonjudgmental.
-You and your therapist will work together to identify and change the thought and behavior patterns that are keeping you from feeling your best.
+Psychotherapy provides a supportive environment that allows you to talk openly with someone who is objective, neutral and non-judgmental.
+You and your therapist will work together to identify and change the thought and behaviour patterns that are keeping you from feeling your best.

 By the time you’re done, you will not only have solved the problem that brought you in, but you will have learned new skills so you can better cope with whatever challenges arise in the future.